-Here is a look at all the activities that I included, I kept them very simple so that students could just focus on counting.
-I store these in a bin ready to use, so that it is just grab and go!
+Here is a look at all the activities that I included; I kept them very simple to focus on counting.
+I store these in a bin ready to use so that it is just grab-and-go!

-Bears are always a favorite math manipulative with kindergarten students.
-I don’t know if it’s the cuteness, or the colors but they love using them!
-These cards are made so that students can put a bear on each image, and use their finger to trace the number.
+Bears are always a favourite math manipulative with kindergarten students.
+I don’t know if it’s the cuteness or the colours, but they love using them!
+These cards are made so that students can put a bear on each image and use their finger to trace the number.

-This activity also works on fine motor skills while they count.
-They clip a clothespin to each circle and count as they clip.
-This is great for slowing down their counting so they are not skipping numbers.
+This activity will also work on fine motor skills as they count.
+Clip a clothespin to each circle and count as you go.
+This is great for slowing down their counting, so they are not skipping numbers.

 Snap Cube Towers

 Who doesn’t love building towers?
 Add a math component to make counting fun for your students.
-I had our students count as they build, to make sure it matches the number on the card.
+I had our students count the cubes as they built to make sure they matched the number on the card.

-This was a huge hit with our students!
-I had pulled it out to work with 1 of our kids, and I soon had a table full of students that also wanted to do it.
+This was a huge hit with my students!
+I had pulled it out to work with 1 of our kids, and I soon had a table full of students who also wanted to do it.
 There is just something about stickers that children love to use!
-There are two versions included: one with circle outlines, and one without.
-This makes it to differentiate for your students.
+There are two versions included: one with circle outlines and one without.
+This makes it easy to differentiate for your students.

-This is another recording page that students love to color.
-It can also be used to track their progress, keep for assessment purposes, or to send home for extra practice.
+This is another recording page that students love to colour.
+It can also track their progress, keep them for assessment purposes, or send them home for extra practice.

-Which one of these activities is your favorite?
-Do your students have a favorite math manipulative?
+Which one of these activities is your favourite?
+Do your students have favourite math manipulative?
 Let me know in the comments!